magento/devdocs/src/release/beta-program.md

 1. Provide a maintainer GitHub username.
 We will provide that user the ability to add additional users associated with the parent company who signed the Beta Program Agreement (`github.com/accountname`).
 1. Contact <magebeta@adobe.com> from the official partner’s company email with the maintainer and ask to join.

-If you are not a partner, this time you won't be able to provide feedback.
-We are working to change this for next beta release.
+If you are not a partner, you won't be able to provide feedback for the 2.4.4 beta.
+We are working to change this for the next beta release.

 ## Get the Code